sbrockma/std-format/README.md

 ### Class StdFormatError

-Class StdFormatError is deprecated.
+StdFormatError is deprecated.
 Use class FormatError instead.